mattmillsxyz/braille-generator/README.md

 ## Known Issues

+- Empty image download on Android.
+Image is downloaded, but does not contain braille text.
 - I'm currently using the Apple Braille font.
 I think there's probably a better way to do this to make it more transferrable.
 Maybe using unicode, not sure.

 ## Why?